 Analyzing the Free-Response Section

 The free-response section of the 2017 AP Calculus AB practice exam requires students to show their work and justify their answers.
-This section assesses not only students' computational skills but also their ability to communicate their mathematical reasoning clearly and effectively.
+That said, this section assesses not only students' computational skills but also their ability to communicate their mathematical reasoning clearly and effectively.
 The free-response questions often involve multiple parts, each building upon the previous one, and may require students to apply calculus concepts to solve real-world problems.

 Part A: Calculator Allowed